Canada's national model codes development system

 The evaluation of building products, materials, or systems as to their conformance to codes and standards is a difficult and time-consuming activity.
 A number of organizations, such as the Canadian Standards Association and Underwriters Laboratories of Canada, provide full third-party certification for safety-related products or systems for which standards exist.
-The National Model Codes do not require such certification, only that the product or system meets the minimum performance required by the standard.
+Codes Canada publications do not require such certification, only that the product or system meets the minimum performance required by the standard.
 Code enforcement officials, however, often rely on certification as evidence that such is the case.

 To provide the construction industry with a national evaluation service for innovative materials, products and systems, NRC in 1988 created the Canadian Construction Materials Centre (CCMC).
 This service includes the evaluation of new and innovative products for which no standards exist, and of products for which standards exist but for which no third-party certification program has been established.
 Most provinces, territories and municipalities use CCMC's evaluation reports as a basis for determining compliance of new products to codes

 Codes Canada publications are developed and maintained using a broad-based consensus process.
 Individuals from all segments of the Canadian construction community have the opportunity to contribute to the development of the codes, either directly, through committee membership, or indirectly, by submitting or commenting on proposed changes.

 The improvements to the code development system for the 21st century are innovative, at the leading edge, and uniquely Canadian.
 They ensure openness and transparency, and minimize disruption to the design and construction industries, while responding to the realities and opportunities of the modern global economy.